 - 1/4 teaspoon freshly ground pepper (optional)

-- lots of oil for frying (a high heat oil, such safflower or sunflower oil)
+- at least 1/2 cup oil for frying (a high heat oil, such safflower or sunflower oil)

 - Shred or grate the potatoes and onions using a food processor (if you have one), or a grater.
 If you’re using a food processor, place the potato (and onion) in the processor sideways to create longer strands.